elastos/Elastos.ORG.DID.Service/docs/api_guide.rst

 Set DID information
 ----------------------
-setting information into did. using did related privateKey .
+setting information into did. the first private key is used to pay the miner fee. the second private key is the private key of did ,used to sign the info.

 .. http:post:: /api/1/setDidInfo